lewis-kori/gridsome-portfolio/content/blog/working-out-influence.md

 dateCreated: 2019-08-14
 ---

-This article was originally published on my [personal website](https://lewiskori.com/post/how-working-out-has-influenced-me-as-a-developer).

 In my journey into being a software engineer, nothing had plagued me more than impostor syndrome.
 Especially at the beginning of my journey and even now, to a certain extent.
 Thankfully, I am managing to fix that.
 Some of the [techniques](https://lewiskori.com/post/continuous-improvementcontinuous-growth-as-a-developer) I use are highlighted here in a write up I did earlier on in the year.

 Of all those, working out has been among the most influential to my life.
 Starting out, I initially thought that it would all be about pumping the iron and then leave the gym.
 However, as time passed, I started noticing that working out began changing the way I approach issues and my thinking.